 To be eligible for a USDA loan, the home must be in a federally recognized and approved rural or semi-rural area.
-On top of that, if your income is more than 115% of the adjusted U.S. median income, you’ll be eliminated from contention.
+On top of that, if your household income is more than 115% of the area’s median income, you may be eliminated from contention.

 Good Neighbor Next Door Program

 |Pros||– Get a flat 50% discount on the value of your new home |